You are tuned to the nation's most listened-to radio program.

 I'd forgotten.

-Uh well, I don't know, but I was trying to illustrate another thing there.
+Well, I don't know, but I was trying to illustrate another thing there.

-Clinton was out there lying every day about things he had done in his childhood all the way up to his present at the present time.
+Clinton was out there lying every day about things he had done in his childhood all the way up to his present, at the present time.

-Illustrate rather than just you know, the guy just has trouble telling the truth.
+Illustrate rather than just, you know, the guy just has trouble telling the truth.

-That's not gonna make the impact.
+That's not going to make the impact.

 So I thought I would pull to Clinton.